hotmanis/swc-workshop/3b-VersionControlRemote/Readme.md

 All repositories that are clones begin with a remote called origin.

+Step 4 : Make sure that it worked by updating your local repository from your fork.

+    $ git pull username master
+    Already up-to-date.

 ## git fetch : Fetching the contents of a remote

 Now that you have alerted your repository to the presence of others, it